Celiac-Safe Travel Guide

 • Certified gluten-free packaged bars (from your bag or convenience stores)

 Plan: Eat a full meal before leaving for the airport.
-Pack enough to get through your travel day without buying prepared food.
+Pack enough to get through your travel day without relying on prepared food.

 Road Trips